reykeem/precourse-part-3/README.md

-# WELCOME TO THE PRECOURSE!!!
+# WELCOME TO THE PRECOURSE PART 3!!!

-## Please Read Everything Before Proceeding...

-Welcome To Codesmith Precourse.

-The precourse is designed to help you become experienced in the fundamental JavaScript concepts.
-Much of the challenges may be familiar, especially in the first portion but please be patient since a big end project awaits where you will utilize all your JavaScript skills to build come interesting projects.
-Part 1 of the precourse is designed to solidify your basics in JavaScript.
-In part 2 of the precourse, you will be doing more JavaScript challenges while building a copy of the "Google" page.
-Part 3 of the precourse is equipped with a JSON parser and exposure to a more complex web app, perhaps even a JS framework.
+In part 2 of the precourse, you will be doing more JavaScript challenges while building a copy of the "Google" page and a more complex layout as seen on Twitter's "bootstrap" page.
+Part 3 of the precourse is equipped with a JSON parser and exposure to JavaScript frameworks.
 We aspire you to be proficient in your JavaScript skills and become a better programmer through the process.

-This precourse will truly help you understand the core material and get you ready for our full time program.
-Plus, it is a great opportunity for you to show us that you can handle our rigorous curriculum.

 If this is challenging, don't be worried!
 Getting used to the challenge will be a great asset to you in our program.

-## You Need To Know How To Use GitHub!
+## You (STILL) Need To Know How To Use GitHub!

-By now, you should already know how to use GitHub.
-If not, make sure you read the ["GitHub.md"](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md) file to get yourself familiar with the processes. **YOU NEED TO FORK AND CLONE THIS REPO SO READ ["GitHub.md"](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md) CAREFULLY TO LEARN HOW!**
+Please refer to the **"How do I get started"** section in [Github.md](https://github.com/CodesmithLLC/precourse-part-1/blob/master/GitHub.md#how-do-i-get-started) from precourse-part-1 if you need a refresher on how to fork and clone your repo.

 ## Instructions For The Precourse Challenges: